gferreira/fb-variable-spacing/docs/working-with-spacing-states.md

 Should the opaque shapes of adjacent glyphs be allowed to touch each other?
 In other words, should the tight margins be positive, zero, or negative?
 It is up to the designer to decide based on the typeface style.

-Examples:

-- Publica, a grotesk typeface, has positive margins of 10 units in its tight spacing state – so most glyphs do not touch
-- Escrow, a serif typeface, has mostly negative margins in tight spacing state – so most serifs overlap each other

 ##### 6. Adjust tight kerning

 After the tight glyph margins have been set, adjust the kerning values of the font accordingly.